-Toffee Blonde Brownies are chewy but bits of buttery toffee candy add a little crunch!
-They are topped with a fail-proof Cheater's Caramel Icing.
-It tastes like the old-fashioned kind where your Grandma had to use a candy thermometer.
+Blonde Brownies are soft and chewy blondies with Heath Toffee Bits to add a little crunch.
+They are topped with a fail-proof Cheaters Caramel Icing.
+It tastes like the old-fashioned caramel frosting but no candy thermometer needed!

-Luckily, you won't need a candy thermometer to have my "cheater's version" of caramel icing.
+Luckily, you won't need a candy thermometer to make my "cheater's version" of caramel icing.